 UNC-CH presented several policy arguments, including the adverse effect disclosure would have on the university's Title IX process.
 The university's concerns included deterring victims from filing sexual assault complaints and jeopardizing the safety of alleged sexual assault perpetrators.

 Neither the trial court nor the appellate court addressed these arguments.
 Instead, the court pointed out that is the role of the legislature—not courts—to determine issues of public policy.
 The court, however, did note FERPA's requirement that names of victims or witnesses only be disclosed with written permission from those individuals.

 This raises the question: Could the legislature amend the NCPRA to specifically prevent disclosure of public colleges' student disciplinary records?
 The simple answer is "yes."
 If the legislature included an exception for economic development incentives in the NCPRA, certainly the North Carolina General Assembly could propose a new exception to help address UNC-CH's concerns regarding Title IX.
 As the court suggested, this is a matter of public policy and public concern that should be addressed by legislators.

 Because the appellate court's decision in Folt was unanimous, and no constitutional question was involved, UNC-CH does not have an automatic right for the North Carolina Supreme Court to hear the case.
-However, on May 16th, UNC-CH asked the Supreme Court to consider the case in its discretion.
-So, we must wait for the Supreme Court to decide whether it will review Folt, and if so reviewed, the Supreme Court's decision.
+However, on May 16th, UNC-CH asked the Supreme Court to consider the case in its discretion, and on October 24th, the Supreme Court allowed the case to move forward.
+So, we must wait for the Supreme Court to decide the case in 2019.